bartventer/docstore-gen/.github/ISSUE_TEMPLATE/bug_report.md

 ---

-#### Title
+> [!IMPORTANT]
-Please use a title that follows [semantic release conventions](https://www.conventionalcommits.org/).
-Start with the type of the commit (fix, feat, etc.), followed by a colon, then a short summary of the issue.
+> Please use a title that follows [semantic release conventions](https://www.conventionalcommits.org/).
+Start with the type of the commit (fix, etc.) and an optional scope of the affected package between parenthesis, followed by a colon, then a short summary of the issue.
 If the issue affects all packages, use "all".
-Example: `fix(fields): not generating documents correctly`.
+Example: `fix(fields): not generating fields correctly`.

-#### Describe the bug
+### Describe the bug
 A clear and concise description of what the bug is.

-#### To Reproduce
+### To Reproduce
 Steps to reproduce the behavior:

 ## Expected behavior